-City Council appointed Karen Conway to the Escambia-Pensacola Human Relations Commission to fill the unexpired term of Candace Drake Cardin, ending September 30, 2019.
+That City Council appoint one (1) individual to the Escambia-Pensacola Human Relations Commission to fill the unexpired term of Candace Drake Cardin, ending September 30, 2019.

 The Human Relations Commission seeks to maintain positive human relations in Escambia County through resolution of civil rights related cases and incidents.
 It also administers the City's Fair Housing Ordinance.